OfficeDev/office-js-docs-pr/docs/reference/manifest/webapplicationinfo.md

 - An OAuth 2.0 *client* that might need permissions to Microsoft Graph.

 > [!NOTE]
 > The single sign-on API is currently supported in preview for Word, Excel, Outlook, and PowerPoint.
-For more information about where the single sign-on API is currently supported, see [IdentityAPI requirement sets](https://docs.microsoft.com/office/dev/add-ins/reference/requirement-sets/identity-api-requirement-sets?view=office-js).
+For more information about where the single sign-on API is currently supported, seeï¿½[IdentityAPI requirement sets](https://docs.microsoft.com/office/dev/add-ins/reference/requirement-sets/identity-api-requirement-sets?view=office-js).
 If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Office 365 tenancy.
-To learn how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).
+To learn how to do this, seeï¿½[Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).

 **WebApplicationInfo** is a child element of the [VersionOverrides](versionoverrides.md) element in the manifest.